HuynhTanPhatT/Hotel-Booking-Demand-Cancellation-Analysis-/README.md

    -> This indicates that `No Deposit` bookings through `TA/TO` channels are largely **non-guaranteed guests**.
 It makes the hotel difficult for predicting the "book-cancel" behavior of new guests.

 2. **Cancellation Behavior of Early-Bird Guests**
-    - `Days to Cancellation` - How long after booking do guests cancel ?
+    - `Days to Cancellation`
         - On average, guests cancel **46.26** days after making a reservation
         - City & Resort Hotel: many guests cancel **on the same day** they made booking (**972 cancellations** - **12.18%** of total cancellations)

        -> The earlier cancellation, the easier for both hotels to manage room iventory and resell those rooms in time.

-    - `Cancellation Lead Time` - How long before check-in do guests cancel ?
+    - `Cancellation Lead Time`
         - On average, guests cancel **82.10** days before check-in date
         - Some guests cancel close to check-in date.
-            - City Hotel: ~**800** cancellations occured within 7 days of check-in, including **239** same-day cancellation (3% of all cancellation)
+            - City Hotel: ~**800** cancellations occured within 7 days of check-in, including **239** made on the check-in day(3% of all cancellations)
-            - Resort Hotel: the pattern of cancellations within 7 days of check-in exceeded the average - with a high volume of cancelled bookings in the week before check-in.
+            - Resort Hotel: the pattern of cancellations within 7 days of check-in exceeded the average, including  **92** same-day check-in cancellations - with a high volume of cancelled bookings in the week before check-in.

 3. **Consequences**
     - `For the Hotel`:
-        - Last-Minute cancellations prevented the hotel from selling **331** rooms (opportunity to sell to Last-Minute guests).
-This directly impacted the **Occupancy Rate** and **potential revenue**.
+        - Last-Minute cancellation on the check-in day resulted in **331**  unsold rooms, with no time to resell them -> This directly impacted the **Occupancy Rate** and **potential revenue**.
     - `For Guests`:
         - If guests cancel too late and outside the allowed cancellation policy, they may be charged a penalty on their credit card (depending on each hotel's policy)
-    - For the hoteL:
-        - Last-Minute cancellations made the hotel from not able to handle to sell 331 rooms (opportunity to sell to Last-Minute guests).
-This directly impacted the Occupancy Rate and Potential Revenue.

-=> **`This analysis allows me to form a hypothesis about cancellation policies of both hotel types, based on Cancellation Lead Time in the recommendations section`**

 # 💡Cancellation Policy Hypothesis & Recommendations